manslaughter03/vim-grep/README.md

 ## Idea

 - global var shell escape quote ?

-- add "-e" options for pattern search in grep cmd

 - Replace GrepPrompt and RgrepPrompt command by the default case when Grep and Rgrep without args ?
 Pattern default value from expand("<cword>") ?